steveculshaw/brindlewoodbay/README.md

 Eva Cole, immaculate apron, comes out the kitchen, sees Latatia ... and turns back into the kitchen.<br>
 Tall gentleman, Phoenix Cole, strides out, looking to take charge ... calls police, professionally giving address & details.

+The kitchen has an old range, hung above old corn dolls, and carved wooden signs of the turning of the years.

 Krystal gets hold of the bottle of pomegranate fizz that Latatia drank.<br>
 Winnie put a plastic bag over the glass to preserve it.

 Percy Underwood returns wearing a checker jacket, holding a Meerschaum pipe ... *"ah ha, the game is afoot"* ... **where & why does he get these costumes**

 Deputy Brad Anderson arrives.
 His uniform is straining, slightly too small ... he's been working out.
+Tell him about our work with Detective Sam Cooper.

 Gruff guy, Abraham Stockton, red plaid shirt, comes in from the hall.
-Used to own the farm, been in the family, right to the time of the Deep Reaver.
+Used to own the farm, been in the family, right to the time of the Deep Reaver.<br>
+Won't say why he sold the farm ... **unfortunately, as Latatia has bought the farm**

-Krystal interview Stockton; talks about the farm, great deal of animus towards the Coles, you should search the house throughout, *"there's a set of drawings, showing how it used to be, somewhere in the house, likely in the office"*
+Krystal interview Stockton; talks about the farm, great deal of animus towards the Coles, you should search the house throughout, *"there's a set of drawings, showing how it used to be, somewhere in the house, likely in the office"*<br>

-Detective Sam Cooper
+He mentions that over the years people have disappeared from the house.

+Milcah heads for "Eva's Office", whilst she's being interviewed by Deputy Anderson.
+Her notes show her as a shrewd and merciless business woman.

 * Clue: Her pink, fizzy drink smells of pomegranate!

+Mrs.Carfax invites Atsidi upstairs for a game of checkers.<br>
+Krystal heads to the "Phantasia in lace", one of the themed bedrooms; Stockton says it was the master bedroom.<br>
+Her room is at the back, and it's a tip ... she's been living here since it opened.

+**[Gold Crown Mystery]** Remembering the taped item under the desk drawer in "Amanda Delacourt - Behind the Black Curtain", Milcah finds some doctored floor plans for the house.
+They seem to have an attempt to conceal an unexplained void, just of the office.<br>
+Looking for a way to open a secret door to the void; on the top shelf is one, "Breath of the Vagrant Void", pulling it, it clicks, and the fireplace opens ...<br>
+The chamber has a series of high backed chairs, in a circle around a rug with the symbol we've seen before carved in the trees.

+* **Void:** [MLDTS] On the desk is a photo, which seems to have a group of chanting cultists, in a circle of torches, with a struggling figure in their midst"

 ---